Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

 \begin{theorem} Suppose that $P$ is a nonzero Kantor pair.
 Then \begin{itemize} \item[(i)] The following statements are equivalent: \begin{itemize} \item[(a)] $P$ is simple \item[(b)] There exists a simple $5$-graded Lie algebra $L$ that envelops $P$. \end{itemize}

-\item[(ii)] If $L$ is simple $5$-graded Lie algebra that envelops $P$, then there exists a unique $5$-graded isomorphism of $L$ onto $\Kan(P)$ that extends the identity on~$\TLP$. \item[(iii)] If $\bbF$ is a field, statements (a) and (b) with simple replaced by central simple are equivalent. \item[(iv)] If $\bbF$ is a field and $L$ is a simple $5$-graded Lie algebra that envelops $P$, then $P$ has balanced $2$-dimension $d$ if and only if $\dim(L_{\sg 2}) = d$ for $\sg = \pm 1$.
+\item[(ii)] If $L$ is simple $5$-graded Lie algebra that envelops $P$, then there exists a unique $5$-graded isomorphism of $L$ onto $\Kan(P)$ that extends the identity on~$\TLP$. \item[(iii)] Statements (a) and (b) in (i) with simple replaced by central simple are equivalent. \end{itemize} \end{theorem}